-1. Be jolly -- but firm.
-Explain to your kids that you want to downsize -- not demolish -- your family's reliance on technology over the holidays.
-Let them know that you'll be enforcing stricter time limits to create more quality family time.
+Be jolly -- but firm.
+Let your kids know that you'll be enforcing stricter time limits to create more quality family time.
 And tell them that the rules will apply to the grown-ups as well!

-3. Have a download derby.
+Have a download derby.
 Browse the app store together.
 Look for games and activities that the whole family can enjoy, such as the ones on our our best app lists.

-6. Combine on- and offline activities.
-Many new devices offer cameras and video-capture cababilities.
-Have fun documenting your family memories and consider compiling them into journals, cards, and scrapbooks.
+Combine on- and offline activities.
+Document your family memories and consider compiling them into journals, cards, and scrapbooks.
 This is a perfect time to share your own holiday memories with your kids.

-8. Have an old-fashioned holiday.
+Have an old-fashioned holiday.
 Challenge your family to choose low- or no-tech versions of favorite activities.
 Generate fun on your own steam -- no WiFi, data, or plugs.
-When you balance these activities with your usual routine, it may actually make your kids more appreciative of what they have.